ketut-garjita/de-zoomcamp-2024/learning/module5/batch-processing.md

 Multiple workloads
 Apache Spark comes with the ability to run multiple workloads, including interactive queries, real-time analytics, machine learning, and graph processing.
 One application can combine multiple workloads seamlessly.

+## How deploying Apache Spark in the cloud works?

+Spark is an ideal workload in the cloud, because the cloud provides performance, scalability, reliability, availability, and massive economies of scale.
+ESG research found 43% of respondents considering cloud as their primary deployment for Spark.
+The top reasons customers perceived the cloud as an advantage for Spark are faster time to deployment, better availability, more frequent feature/functionality updates, more elasticity, more geographic coverage, and costs linked to actual utilization.